We discuss the ending of the Netflix film The Lost Daughter (2021), which will contain spoilers.

 Ready Steady Cut film critic, M.N.
 Miller, called Maggie Gyllenhaal’s The Lost Daughter “An absorbing and unsettling depiction of different stages of motherhood.”

 The Lost Daughter’s main character, Leda, is played by two actresses.
-Olivia Coleman plays her as a professor and mother of two grown daughters vacationing in Greece.
-A younger version, where she has two small daughters, is played by Jesse Buckley.
+Olivia Colman plays her as a professor and mother of two grown daughters vacationing in Greece.
+A younger version, where she has two small daughters, is played by Jessie Buckley.
 The older Leda is going through a bit of a midlife crisis.
 She has her eyes set on a young waiter (Paul Mescal) and ignores the flirtations of an older gentleman (Ed Harris).
 She also is being triggered over her shortcomings as a mother by being unable to look away from a young woman, Nina (Dakota Johnson), and her small child.

 When Nina loses her daughter, Leda helps with the search and finds her playing in the water on a small secluded part of the beach.
 The thing is, she doesn’t do anything altruistically because she steals the poor little girl’s doll.
 As the movie progresses, with younger Leda flashbacks giving us a better understanding of older Olivia’s behavior, the story develops.
 She begins to give motherly advice to Nina while selfishly keeping quiet that she has her daughter’s toy.
 After several points, Leda was told how the child was getting no sleep and crying without it.